2kunal6/airflow_tutorial/README.md

 ## Creating a DAG that takes parameters
+- Being able to pass parameters is useful when we want to run dags manually.
+This can be useful while testing for example, where we pass the dates for which to load data.
 - Sample code: src/dags/parameterized_dag.py
 - Notes
   - It helps us provide runtime config through a UI form.
   - The default values provided will be overriden by user passed params through the UI.
-  - Passing parameters could be helpful when we need manual runs in case of bad runs, to run adhoc scripts to create/update/delete from tables, or simply for testing.
-  - The sample code shows all the 4 methods that we can use to access the parameters namely: params, jinja, context, kwargs
+  - The sample code shows all the 4 ways to access the parameters namely: params, jinja, context, kwargs

 ## Passing Admin Variables
+- The parameters mentioned above are passed to a DAG and only applicable to that particular dag, whereas Admin variables applies to all dags in an Airflow setup.
+It can be useful for example to define the run environment (dev/uat/prod) for example.
 - Sample code:
   - src/dags/admin_variables_dag.py
   - src/config/config.yaml -> to be copied to <airflow-installation-root-directory>/config